When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 From Plato to Buddha, Descartes to Leibniz, Nietzsche to Kant, Philosophize This! takes you back in time to revisist the most important thinkers and philosophers in all of human history.
 More importantly, the show gives you practical takeaways and actionable steps you can take to achieve “better living through philosophy”.
 Want to know how to apply Aristotle’s philosophy to everyday life or how Nicomachean ethics can help you become a better man?
 This podcast will show you.

-The Best Investing Podcasts of 2019
+The Best Investing Podcasts for Men

 34. So Money

 Hosted by Farnoosh Torabi and acclaimed by critics everywhere, So Money is a podcast that brings on a wide variety of people from experts to authors to bloggers to your average Joe for one single purpose: To help you fix your financial life and make your money matter.
-You’ll learn how to manage your finances, grow your income, and enjoy the fruits of your labor guilt free.
+You’ll learn how to manage your finances, grow your income, and enjoy the fruits of your labor guilt-free.

 Listening to this podcast is like grabbing a beer or coffee with some of the brightest real estate investors on the planet to learn about their story, life lessons and how they rose to the top of their industry.
-The podcast is co-hosted by Brandon Turner, David Greene and Josh Dorkin who each individually bring their own value to the table to provide more value to the listeners.
+The podcast is co-hosted by Brandon Turner, David Greene, and Josh Dorkin who each individually bring their own value to the table to provide more value to the listeners.
 This is not a place for people who want a get rich quick scheme but for people who understand that real estate is a long term play to financial freedom.
 If you want to invest in real estate, you can’t skip this podcast.